AssemblyScript/website/src/stdlib/number.md

 * ```ts
   function toString(radix?: i32): string
   ```
   Returns the respective basic value converted to a string.
+The `radix` parameter is currently ignored here.